codepath/android_guides/Google-Maps-Fragment-Guide.md

 <img src="https://imgur.com/Vlhtuhd.gif" width="600"/>

-Click the `Credentials` tab, follow the next link `Credentials in API Services`, and click on `Create Credentials`.
+Click the `Credentials` link in the left sidebar, follow the next link `Credentials in API Services`, and click on `Create Credentials`.
 Select `API Key` and copy the contents to your clipboard:

 <img src="https://imgur.com/zXiswJo.gif" width="600" />